Friends of the Richmond Library Used Bookstore NEW SUMMER EXTENDED HOURS:

 Membership

-Membership in Friends of the Richmond Library is open to all who support the objects of the society.The membership year begins with the annual meeting in November, but new members are welcome any time.Join us by submitting your application by mail, in person, or online.
+Membership in Friends of the Richmond Library is open to all persons over the age of 15 who support the objects of the society.The membership year begins with the annual meeting in November, but new members are welcome any time.Join us by submitting your application by mail, in person, or online.

 How To Join